mkrajaci/REST-api-with-Flask/README.md

 # REST-api-with-Flask
-REST api with Flask
+Simple REST api with Flask

-This is the learning repo for wast API calls.
+This simple REST API flask app is for opensource use.
+Be my guest and clone it and use it for your new simple REST calls.

-It will have more details about soon.
+In the comments, you can find decorator for authorisation, and you can use it on an endpoint of your choice.